IlyaZaprutski/React-GraphQL/README.md

 You have to use GitHub credentials in the login form.

+To run :
+npm i
-To run : npm run dev
+npm run dev